 Priority will be given to proposals that:

-• Assist early-career faculty during transitions
+• Enable early-career faculty to remain competitive during transitions;

 Allowable costs